Harsh-Choudhary-Dev/Project-1-Login-and-Signup-Page-Front-end-Alone-/README.md

-# Login and Sign Up Page with Gradient and Neon Effects
+# Login and Sign Up Page

 This project features a stylish login and sign up page with gradient backgrounds, neon effects, and images from the Unsplash API.
 It uses HTML, CSS, and JavaScript.